 Learn more about the success of Kisaruni All Girls Secondary School

 Much of Kenya is arid and dry.
 Water services are poorly distributed and rural Kenya is especially hard-hit with poor access to clean water and adequate sanitation.
 According to wateraid.com, nearly 40% of Kenyans lack access to safe water, and two-thirds of the population lack access to adequate sanitation.
 This leads to 10,000 childhood deaths every year.
 We help by partnering to provide:

 Maternal and childhood mortality are two of the biggest health issues in Kenya.
 According to the United Nations, the risk of death for pregnant women is about one in 38, and nearly one out of every 100 children dies before the age of five, according to the Red Cross.
 The health infrastructure in rural Kenya is especially underfunded.
 We help in our partner communities by providing:

 - Mobile health clinics in communities underserved by hospitals

 - Training programs that focus on the hygiene habits of a healthy home

-- Running the Baraka and Kishon Health Clinics
+- Running Baraka Hospital and Kishon Health Clinic

 - Creating school health clubs